 7. What is the origin of the word “illustrious”?

-“Illustrious” comes from the Latin illustris, meaning bright or distinguished.
-It originally conveyed the idea of someone who shines or stands out, and still retains that metaphorical meaning today.
+“Illustrious” comes from Latin sources meaning bright, shining, or famous.
+It originally carried the idea of something that stands out, and that metaphorical meaning still shows up today when we describe a person’s or group’s distinguished legacy.